 Please refer to the GYSO Student Handbook for all details.
 Below, we have listed the most common topics for quick reference.

-We never turn anyone away for financial reasons: if tuition is a hardship, please apply for financial aid..
+As a nonprofit organization, we also never turn anyone away for financial reasons.
+If tuition is a hardship, please apply for financial aid.
 If you need an alternate payment schedule, contact us and terms will be arranged.

 There are several ways to pay tuition:

 - Online- Using Paypal, you can pay here.
 (Note: Please notate the student’s full name.)